Mental Performance Conditioning

 That approach doesn’t transfer.

-Because execution is no longer being driven by the conscious/control system.
+Because execution is no longer being driven by the control system.

 The Solution